Lenyn Sosa Preview, Player Props: White Sox vs. Diamondbacks

-On Tuesday, Lenyn Sosa (.250 slugging percentage in past 10 games, with zero homers) and the Chicago White Sox face the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
-First pitch is at 7:40 PM ET.
+On Wednesday, Lenyn Sosa (.200 slugging percentage in past 10 games, with zero homers) and the Chicago White Sox play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+First pitch is at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Red Sox.
+He had a hitless showing in his most recent game (0-for-1) against the Diamondbacks.

 Sportsbook Promo Codes